valory-xyz/docs/docs/protocol/life_cycle_of_a_service.md

 ## Terminated bonded

 This state is reached whenever the service owner terminates the service at any given state above.
-The service is waiting for the owner to unbond the registered agents.
+The service is waiting for the owner to unbond all registered agents.

 #### Available actions